crespire/ruby_chess/implementation.md

 ### Legal moves, sans castling completed
 I ended up moving the pawn forward move checks out of `Pawn` into `Movement` because the Moves should reflect all moves.
 I also didn't want to fuck around with Move specifically for Pawn movement, as valid was (incorrectly) reporting a forward move as an eligible space.
 While this is generally true of pieces, it isn't true for the pawn.
 Long story short, we filter out the forward moves in Movement#pawn_helper so all the pawn movement modification is in one place.
 I also moved the pawn_spec test I had added into the Movement_spec tests.

 I will note that my approach to move generation in general owes a lot to some folks from The Odin Project discord, as well as the time I spent with the [lichess.org Chess engine](https://lichess.org/editor).
-My basic approach on the abstractions side was heavily inspired by my conversations on the TOP discord, and the basic psuedo-legal to legal move filtering was inspired by the editor as I was able to see that it generated all basic moves, then removed them in a second pass if they were not valid.
+My basic approach on the abstractions side was heavily inspired by my conversations on the TOP discord, and the basic pseudo-legal to legal move filtering was inspired by the lichess board editor implementation as I was able to see that it generated all basic moves, then removed them in a second pass if they were not valid.

 ### Castling
 Now, we move to castling.
 I do think that some of castling will end up being implemented inside `Movement` but I think it will be a simple call to a `CastleManager` class, which then spits out the additional moves that we can make.